 - Assorted sanding sugars, nonpareils, and sprinkles, or plain granulated sugar blended with vanilla seeds, luster dust, or powdered food coloring for finishing

-Adjust oven rack to middle position, preheat to 350°F (170°C), and line two aluminum baking sheets with parchment paper (not wax paper!).
+Adjust oven rack to middle position, preheat to 350°F (170°C), and line 2 aluminum half sheet pans with parchment paper (not wax paper!).

 Combine butter, sugar, baking powder, kosher salt, nutmeg, and vanilla extract in the bowl of a stand mixer fitted with a paddle attachment.
 Mix on low to moisten, increase to medium and beat until fluffy, pale ivory, and soft, about 5 minutes.
 Add egg and continue beating until smooth, about 2 minutes more, pausing to scrape down the sides of the bowl with a rubber spatula as needed.
 Resume mixing on low, sprinkle in flour, and continue mixing until a thick dough is formed.

 Divide into twenty six 1-ounce portions with a 2-tablespoon cookie scoop.
 Roll each ball of dough between your hands until smooth and round.
 If desired, tumble in a dish with sanding sugar, nonpareils, sprinkles, granulated, or vanilla sugar until coated on all sides.
-Arrange cookies on prepared baking sheet, leaving 2 1/2 inches of space in between cookies.
+Arrange cookies on prepared half sheet pan, leaving 2 1/2 inches of space in between cookies.
 Do not flatten; cookies will spread on their own.

 Bake until puffed and pale gold around the edges, but still steamy in the middle, about 15 minutes.
-Cool directly on baking sheet until firm, about 10 minutes.
-Enjoy warm, or allow to cool completely then store in an airtight container for up to 2 days at room temperature.
+Cool directly on sheet pan until firm, about 10 minutes.
+Enjoy warm, or allow to cool completely, then store in an airtight container for up to 2 days at room temperature.